processing/pr05-grant/README.md

 A total of five (5) candidates will be invited to join our 2024 cohort.
 Selected candidates will receive a $10,000 grant to allow them to spend 200 hours over a period of 4 months on their contributions.
 Full payment is contingent on complete and active participation in the program, including cohort meetings, town halls, regular meetings with mentors, and successful evaluations.

-Participants will work on self-contained projects that can be completed by one developer under mentorship.
-This year, we focus on supporting projects that will solidify and expand the foundations of Processing and p5.js.
-We have a curated list of projects——each mentored by an experienced contributor in this specific area.
+Participants will choose from a predefined list of self-contained projects that can be completed under mentorship.
+We have assembled a curated list of projects selected for their potential to solidify and expand the foundations of Processing and p5.js.
+Each project will be mentored by a developer/contributor experienced in this specific area.

 📃 See the [2024 `pr05` Project List](https://github.com/processing/pr05-grant/wiki/2024-Project-List-for-%60pr05%60-=-Processing-Foundation-Software-Development-Grant).